Enabling faster exploration and decision-making for clinical trials

 Senior Delivery Architect, IQVIA

-“Moira delivered an outstanding design roadmap and provided valuable insights for the app that went beyond simply generating a nice interface.
+“Moira delivered an outstanding design roadmap and provided valuable insights for the product that went beyond generating a nice interface.
 Her work is timely and of highest quality.”

 What I’d do differently